-As told by Reddit user Heresyed: "One night, when I was maybe 10-12, I had trouble falling asleep.
-My bedroom was the entire top floor of our house with my bed and such being on the left side and storage closets and a play area being on the right.
-I was lying in bed when I heard a noise from the other side of the room and see a rocking horse begin to rock.
+As told by Reddit user Heresyed: "One night, when I was maybe 10 or 12, I had trouble falling asleep.
+My bedroom was the entire top floor of our house with my bed and such being on the left side and storage closets and a play area on the right.
+I was lying in bed when I heard a noise from the other side of the room and saw a rocking horse begin to rock.
 It was sitting just outside one of the storage closet doors.
-It proceeded to rock its way halfway across the room and stopped dead under the ceiling light.
+It proceeded to rock its way halfway across the room and stopped dead under the ceiling light."

 "At this point I was freaking out and just buried my head under my blankets and never peeked out again until morning.
-It was all confirmed to not be a dream as the rocking horse was still in the middle of my room when I woke up.
+When I woke up, the rocking horse was still in the middle of my room.
 Furthermore, I got a stern reprimand from my parents for being up out of bed playing with my toys well past my bedtime.
-Their bedroom was directly below the storage closet/play area and had heard the creaking of the rocking horse shuffling across the room."
+Their bedroom was directly below the storage closet/play area and had heard creaking shuffling across the room."

 As told by Reddit user bigchallah: "One day when my daughter was 2 we were having a typical 'terrible twos' moment.
 She was throwing a bit of a tantrum for about 5-10 minutes and we couldn't get her under control.
 At some point, she, rather suddenly, stopped and started staring at the wall.
 She then started lightly giggling.
 It was weird, one second she is crying and screaming and the next she is smiling and happy."